Chronicles: Volume One: Accusations of inaccuracy

 Dylan biographer Clinton Heylin has shown skepticism concerning the factualness of the book: "Jesus Christ, as far as I can tell almost everything in the Oh Mercy section of Chronicles is a work of fiction.
 I enjoy Chronicles as a work of literature, but it has a[s] much basis in reality as Masked And Anonymous, and why shouldn't it?
 He's not the first guy to write a biography that's a pack of lies".
 Tom Carson of The New York Times Book Review also called the Oh Mercy chapter "a fairly fishy self-justification, but a good short story", and added: "The book is an act, but a splendid one – his sense of strategy vis-à-vis his audience hasn't been this keen in 30 years -- and it is a zesty, nugget-filled read".
-Dylan had been upfront, however, about his memoir's tenuous relationship to the truth.
-He discussed his strategy for writing it in a Time magazine interview in 2001: "I'll take some of the stuff that people think is true and I'll build a story around that".
+Though Dylan discussed his strategy for writing the book in a Time magazine interview in 2001: "I'll take some of the stuff that people think is true and I'll build a story around that", the book itself contained no prefatory statement to this effect.